openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ## Motivation

 Pre-shared key (PSK) authentication method provides a balance between security and computational efficiency.
-This authentication method was proposed in the first drafts of Ephemeral Diffie-Hellman Over COSE (EDHOC), and was ruled out to speed out the development process.
+This authentication method was proposed in the first I-Ds of Ephemeral Diffie-Hellman Over COSE (EDHOC) {{RFC9528}}, and was ruled out to speed out the development process.
 However, there is now a renewed effort to reintroduce PSK authentication, making this draft an update to the {{RFC9528}}.

-One prominent use case of PSK authentication in the EDHOC protocol is the update of session keys.
+One prominent use case of PSK authentication in the EDHOC protocol is session resumption.
-This method aims to reduce the computational cost that comes with re-running the protocol with public authentication keys.
+This allows previously connected parties to quickly reestablish secure communication using pre-shared keys from their earlier session, reducing the overhead of full key exchange.
 This efficiency is beneficial in scenarios where frequent key updates are needed, such in resource-constrained environments or applications requiring high-frequency secure communications.
 The use of PSK authentication in EDHOC ensures that session key can be refreshed without heavy computational overhead, typically associated with public key operations, thus optimizing both performance and security.